amidaware/trmm-docs/docs/faq.md

 ```

 to reset Mesh password for user.

+!!!warning
+    Resetting the default admin in mesh will break agent installs if you don't also update the mesh connection into in Settings > General > Meshcentral and make sure [it's working](troubleshooting.md#agents-not-installing-or-updating)

 ## Help!
 I've been hacked and there are weird agents appearing in my Tactical RMM!